Theory of everything (philosophy): Comprehensive philosophical systems

 Other philosophers do not believe philosophy should aim so high.
-Some scientists think a more mathematical approach than philosophy is needed for a ToE, for instance Stephen Hawking wrote in A Brief History of Time that even if we had a ToE, it would necessarily be a set of equations.
+Some scientists think a more mathematical approach than philosophy is needed for a ToE.
+For instance, Stephen Hawking wrote in A Brief History of Time that even if we had a ToE, it would necessarily be a set of equations.
 He wrote, "What is it that breathes fire into the equations and makes a universe for them to describe?"

 Nicholas Rescher

 Properties and impasse of self-substantiation

 In "The Price of an Ultimate Theory", originally published in 2000, Nicholas Rescher specifies what he sees as the principal properties of a Theory of Everything and describes an apparent impasse on the road to such a theory.

 Properties

 Principle of sufficient reason

-First, he takes as a presupposition the principle of sufficient reason, which in his formulation states that every fact t has an explanation t:
+First, he takes as a presupposition the principle of sufficient reason, which in his formulation states that every fact x has an explanation y:

-where E predicates explanation, so that t' E t denotes "t explains t".
+where E predicates explanation, so that x E y denotes "y explains x".
+This expresses that the explanatory relation E is left-total.